Luminarts Cultural Foundation Fellowship

 · Be between the ages of 18 and 30 years old on the date of applying

-For questions about eligibility or more information about the Fellowship visit our FAQs page or contact Luminarts at info@luminarts.org or (312) 435-5961,
+For questions about eligibility or more information about the Fellowship visit our Frequently Asked Questions page or contact Program Director Alex Benjamin at info@luminarts.org or (312) 435-5961.

 Submission and Preliminary Audition Guidelines

-There are four (4) components that must be attached to your initial application before auditioning:
+There are four (4) components that must be attached to your initial application:

-· A career statement outlining what your career objectives are as an artist, how becoming a Luminarts Fellow would help support those objectives, and how you envision your art/career impacting the greater Chicago community;
+· An artist statement outlining what your career objectives are as an artist, how becoming a Luminarts Fellow would help support those objectives, and how you envision your art/career impacting the Chicago region;

 · The name, contact information, and relationship to one (1) professional or educational reference; and